 These few tips from above are too general, someone would say.
-Still, keep in mind that there is no proven recipe write a song.
+Still, keep in mind that there is no proven recipe to write a song.
 There is no school for songwriting, just like there’s no school for poets or some other field of art.
-Still, there are some technical tips that could make the whole process easier, and which could also make you able to express yourself better.
+Still, some technical tips could make the whole process easier, and which could also make you able to express yourself better.

 Basically, there are two common approaches to songwriting.
 As I’ve already mentioned, many people focus on lyrics first.
 Once they’re done with the text, there is usually some common chord progression, heard so many times before.
 Still, if you have an interesting voice or singing technique, even the most ordinary chord combination can sound good.

 On the other side, you can start with some catchy melody first.
 After hearing it several times, you can get a better inspiration for the lyrics.
 In this way, there is a much bigger chance that lyrics and music will be in a much better cohesion.

 When choosing a topic for your song, write about something that means to you.
 Don’t necessarily write a love song if you are in a good mood.
 It has to flow naturally, so be in harmony with your current state of mind.

 Write about anything that’s in your mind.
 The girl you love, weather, historical events, social issues, will work well.
 Of course, keep rhymes in mind, as well as syllables.